-- maximum density (at all locations) as determined by the Rice standard method, based on nuclear density testing. - 50.
-Pavement Joint Locations.
-Per OSSC 744.44, place ACP in panel widths to minimize the number of longitudinal joints to a minimum.
-For multi-lift paving, offset the longitudinal and/or transverse joints in one panel by at least 6-inches from the joints in the panel immediately below (OSSC 744.44.a).
-Longitudinal pavement panel joints/seams shall be at or within 6 inches of the centerline of the street unless otherwise approved by Public Works Director and agency with jurisdiction.
-Where approved, joints offset from centerline shall be installed at or within 6 inches of lane lines or fog lines.
-In no case shall longitudinal pavement joints be allowed in travel lanes or adjacent to travel lane wheel paths. - Pavement surface shall be a smooth, well-sealed, tight mat without depressions or bird baths.
-Bony or open graded pavement surfaces shall be repaired to the satisfaction of the City, prior to final acceptance of the work. - 52.
+Bony or open graded pavement surfaces shall be repaired to the satisfaction of the City, prior to final acceptance of the work. - 52.55.
 ACP mixtures shall be placed only when the surface is dry and weather conditions are such that proper handling, finishing and compaction can be accomplished.
-In no case shall ACP mixtures be placed when the surface temperature is below the minimum established under 2018 OSSC (ODOT/APWA) 00744.40 (Season and Temperature Limitations) or the project specifications, whichever is more stringent. - 53.
-Contractor shall protect new pavement against traffic as required, until it has cooled sufficiently to avoid tracking. - 54.
-All existing or constructed manholes, cleanouts, monuments, gas valves, water valves and similar structures shall be adjusted by the Contractor to match finish grade of the pavement, sidewalk, landscaped area or median strip wherein they lie. - 55.
+In no case shall ACP mixtures be placed when the surface temperature is below the minimum established under 2018 OSSC (ODOT/APWA) 00744.40 (Season and Temperature Limitations) or the project specifications, whichever is more stringent. - 53.56.
+Contractor shall protect new pavement against traffic as required, until it has cooled sufficiently to avoid tracking. - 54.57.
+All existing or constructed manholes, cleanouts, monuments, gas valves, water valves and or sidewalks.

+- similar structures shall be adjusted by the Contractor to match finish grade of the pavement, sidewalk, landscaped area or median strip wherein they lie. - 55.58.
 Street pavement widening cross slope shall be a minimum of 2% and a maximum of 5% except at intersections, where the street cross slopes shall not exceed 2% maximum (intersection defined from end of curb radius both directions) to comply with ADA and PROWAG standards.
-Prior to placing curbs, Contractor shall field verify pavement widening cross slope and contact City if the design pavement widening cross slope is not within the limits stated above. - 56.
+Prior to placing curbs, Contractor shall field verify pavement widening cross slope and contact City if the design pavement widening cross slope is not within the limits stated above. - 56.59.
 All street signs, traffic control signs, curb & pavement painting or striping, and/or reflectors shall be installed (in conformance with City and MUTCD standards) prior to requesting final inspection by the City.
-Signs or barricades at the end of streets, sidewalks or bike lanes shall conform with City standards and be acceptable to the Public Works Director. - 57.
+Signs or barricades at the end of streets, sidewalks or bike lanes shall conform with City standards and be acceptable to the Public Works Director. - 57.60.
 Pavement Markings.
-Stop bars shall be provided at all stop signs, located behind the pedestrian crossing at a location acceptable to Public Works.
-All stop bars, crosswalk striping and other roadway marking and emblems shall be pre-formed thermoplastic (Premark BD by Ennis-Flint).
-Installation shall be by methods and by a contractor approved by Public Works.

-- 58. Unless otherwise shown on the drawings, no cut or fill slopes shall be constructed steeper than 2H;1V maximum. - 59.
+Stop bars shall be provided at all stop signs, located behind the pedestrian crossing at a location acceptable to Public Works Director.
+All stop bars, crosswalk striping and other roadway marking and emblems shall be 125 mil thick pre-formed skid resistant thermoplastic with intermix glass beads (Premark BD by Ennis-Flint, or OptaTrac by Geveko Markings).
+Installation shall be by methods and by a contractor approved by Public Works Director. - 58.61.
+Unless otherwise shown on the drawings, no cut or fill slopes shall be constructed steeper than 2H:1V maximum. - 59.62.
 All planter areas shall be backfilled with approved top soil minimum 8" thick.
-Stripping materials shall not be used for planter backfill. - 60.
-Contractor shall hydroseed all exposed slopes and disturbed areas which are not scheduled to be landscaped. - 61.
-Grading shown on the drawings is critical to functioning of detention system and shall be strictly followed. - 62.
+Stripping materials shall not be used for planter backfill. - 60.63.
+Contractor shall seed and mulch all exposed slopes and disturbed areas which are not scheduled to be landscaped, including trench restoration areas.
+Mulch shall be either hydromulch or finely chopped fescue or rygrass mulch conforming with OSSC (ODOT/APWA) Section 01030.15 - As noted in the OSSC, CEREAL GRAIN STRAW (wheat or similar) IS NOT AN ACCEPTABLE SUBSTITUTE without specific written approval. - 61.64.
+Grading shown on the drawings is critical to functioning of detention system and shall be strictly followed. - 62.65.
 Contractor shall coordinate and ensure that detention volumes are inspected and approved by public agencies having jurisdiction prior to paving and landscaping.